High Court of Tanzania

 December 2016

-Applicants impleaded as defendants because resolving breaches of underlying contracts is necessary to determine insurer's liability.
+Applicants were added as defendants because resolving their alleged contractual breaches was necessary to determine the insurer’s liability.

 23 December 2016